dakom/awsm-renderer/README.md

 > This pass is animated/skinned, so all mesh deformations are already applied before output

 ### 2. Light Culling Pass (Compute Shader)
+- One draw call
 - Divides the screen into tiles (e.g., 16x16 pixels)
 - For each tile, build a list of lights that affect that region of the screen.
 - Write list of lights to storage buffer, indexed by tile

 ### 3. Opaque Material Shading Pass (Compute Shader)
+- One draw call
 - Single fullscreen compute dispatch (using same workgroup/tiling as Light Culling)
 - For each screen pixel:
   - Read material offset